wilsondev94/wilsondev94/README.md

 # About Me:

-I'm Wilson Ohioleayo, a highly committed Frontend Software Developer with over 4 years of experience building dynamic user-centered solutions for globally distributed teams.
+I'm Wilson Ohioleayo, a highly committed Software Developer with over 4 years of experience building dynamic user-centered solutions for globally distributed teams.
 I currently work at Pericius, India as a React Software Developer.
 In my leisure, I enjoy Watching football, playing musical instrument(Piano or Guitar), Reading and introspecting.

 ---